Variable annuities: A closer look at ratchet guarantees, hybrid contract designs, and taxation: Numerical Solution

 From \eqref{eqn-Update-InvestmentAccount-Minus}, if $X(t_{N-1}^+) = 0$, then $X(t_N^-) = 0$ a.s.
 Therefore, and so we have the boundary condition

 In particular, we have $U(0,0,\gamma) = \beta\gamma$, which is consistent with the initial condition.

 \item \textit{Asymptotic boundary condition as $x\to+\infty$:} We adopt the boundary condition

 This is justified by a formal differentiation of the Black-Scholes-type PDE and the application of Fichera theory for boundary conditions \citep[see, for example,][Example 1.17, with $\alpha=2$, $q=0$]{Meyer-2015}.
-This means that for very high values of the underlying investment account value, the value of the contract to the policyholder increases linearly with respect to the value of the investment account. \end{itemize}
+This means that for very high values of the underlying investment account value, the value of the contract to the policyholder increases linearly with respect to the value of the investment account.
+Since the PDE \eqref{eqn-PHOptimization-PDE2} will be solved numerically over a truncated domain $[0, x_{\max}]$, the asymptotic boundary condition will be applied as the boundary condition \end{itemize}

 Let $\{\tau_0,\tau_1,\dots,\tau_{N_\tau}\}$ be a partition of $[0,\Delta t]$, where $\tau_0 = 0$, $\tau_{N_\tau} = \Delta t$, and $\Delta\tau = \tau_{n}-\tau_{n-1}$ for all $n=1,2,\dots,N_\tau$.
 Furthermore, let $U_n(x;\gamma) = U(\tau_n,x,\gamma)$ be the solution of \eqref{eqn-PHOptimization-PDE2} at $\tau = \tau_n$, parameterized by $\gamma$.
 We employ the three-level backward difference approximation for $\partial U/\partial \tau$,